Operation Lancaster ~ 1946

-Operation Lancaster a Goodwill Tour to the U.S.A. was to show the Americans some of the ‘British Flyer Boys‘ of Bomber Command that had helped win the war.
-The 16 aircraft detailed for the Goodwill Tour were painted in Tiger Force white with black undersides and wore the ‘squadron badge’.
-The Tiger Force colours FE (Far East) were already there for the Japan Theatre in earlier pictures but the Flying Horse ‘badge’ was added, on both sides of the cockpit, just before their departure for the U.S.
+Operation Lancaster a Goodwill Tour to the USA was to show the Americans some of the ‘British Flyer Boys‘ of Bomber Command that had helped win the War.
+The 16 Aircraft detailed for the Goodwill Tour were painted in Tiger Force white with black undersides and wore the ‘Squadron Crest’.
+The Tiger Force colours FE (Far East) were already there for the Japan Theatre in earlier pictures but the Flying Horse Crest was added, on both sides of the Cockpit, just before their Departure for the US.

-The paint scheme, white and black, was original meant for Tiger Force, the proposed RAF aerial attack on Japan at the end of WW2.
-No.7 Squadron, like No. 35 Squadron, was earmarked for that operation and so, presumably, was also painted in those colours.
-The 16 Lancaster’s of 35 Squadron that went on Goodwill were the Squadron’s own aircraft with a couple of late additions from other squadrons.
-In preparation for the trip all airmen were fitted out with 3 sets of made to measure Saville Row Dress uniforms.
+The paint scheme, White & Black, was originally meant for Tiger Force, (also known as the Very Long Range Bomber Force) the proposed RAF Aerial Attack on Japan at the end of WW2.
+No.7 Squadron, like No. 35 Squadron, was earmarked for that Operation and so, presumably, was also painted in those Colours.
+Tiger Force was to have been based on Okinawa and would have used Avro Lancasters, Avro Lincolns (the latest development of the Lancaster) & Consolidated Liberators.
+The 16 Lancaster’s of 35 Squadron that went on the Goodwill Tour were the Squadron’s own Aircraft with a couple of late additions from other Squadrons.
+In preparation for the Trip, all Airmen were fitted out with 3 Sets of Made to Measure Saville Row Dress Uniforms.
+See News Comment

-This Squadron was the only heavy bomber squadron to take part in the RAF’s Massed Flypast of London on VJ-Day on the 8th June 1946.
-35 Squadron S/L M J Beetham had Daily Telegraph reporter Mr Townsend aboard his aircraft (TL-A SW315)
+This Squadron was the only Heavy Bomber Squadron to take part in the RAF’s Massed Flypast of London on VE-Day on the 8th June 1946.
+35 Squadron’s S/L M J Beetham had Daily Telegraph reporter Mr Townsend aboard his Aircraft (TL-A – SW315)

-Scheduled for July and August 1946, 35 Squadron Pathfinders Force RAF were due to carry out a Goodwill Tour of the USA with 16 Lancaster Bombers and an Avro York in support.
-The first visit of foreign aircraft to the US since the Italian Aircraft visited the World Fair in 1933.
-Craig developed formation flying in initially 3 Lancs and built up from that to 6, 9 and finally 12 aircraft.
-The 1st 12 formation flypast was abroad on 4th May 1946 on the 1st Anniversary of the liberation of Holland a much appreciative nation after Operation Manna.
-The nightly sounds of raiding Bombers flying over Holland during the war gave them ongoing hope of liberation during the German occupation.
+Scheduled for July & August 1946, 35 Squadron Pathfinders Force RAF were due to carry out a Goodwill Tour of the USA with 16 Lancaster Bombers and an Avro York in Support.
+The 1st Visit of Foreign Aircraft to the US since the Italian Aircraft visited the World Fair in 1933.
+Craig developed Formation Flying in initially 3-Lancasters and built up from that to 6, 9 & finally 12 Aircraft.
+The 1st 12 Formation Flypast was Abroad on 4th May 1946 on the 1st Anniversary of the Liberation of Holland a much appreciative Nation after Operation Manna.
+The nightly sounds of Raiding Bombers Flying over Holland during the War gave them ongoing hope of Liberation during the German Occupation.

-My father Flt Lt Ron Thompson went on a Goodwill Tour of the USA with 35 Squadron just after the war (USAAF Day at Long Beach, California was the reason), and was also part of the 1st fly past over London to commemorate the end of the war (VE Day).
-I have a photograph of all the aircrew of 35 Sqdn in front of a Lanc and his album of the trip to the states.
+My father Flt Lt Ron Thompson went on a Goodwill Tour of the USA with 35 Squadron just after the War (USAAF Day at Long Beach, California was the reason), and was also part of the 1st Fly-past over London to commemorate the end of the War (VE-Day).
+I have a photograph of all the Aircrew of 35 Sqdn in front of a Lancaster and his album of the Trip to the States.
 He died in 1996.

-The 18 Aircraft involved are identified as follows:-
+The 18 Aircraft Air Crews & Ground Crew Passengers involved are identified as follows:-

 ‘A’ Flight ~